Dhaniram Baruah

-Dhaniram Baruah is an Assamese heart surgeon known for his work in the field of xenotransplantation.
+Dhaniram Baruah is an Indian heart surgeon from Assam, known for his work in the field of xenotransplantation.
 He is popularly known as India's Pig Heart Doctor.
 On 1 January 1997, he became the first heart surgeon in the world to transplant a pig's heart in a human body.
 Although the recipient died subsequently, it was a precursor to the first successful pig-to-human heart transplant performed 25 years later by Bartley P. Griffith in January 2022.
 While Griffith used a genetically modified pig's heart, Barua had transplanted a normal pig heart.
 Barua is also the founder of Dr Dhaniram Baruah Heart Institute & Research Centre.
+He can only communicate through hand gestures after a brain stroke left him unable to speak.

 Experiments, claims and controversies

 Throughout his career Barua has courted controversies due to his maverick ideas and unconventional methods.
-The pig heart transplanted by Barua in his patient Purna Saikia worked for seven days, after which there were infections, and the transplant was rejected by the recipient's body.
-Barua was sent to jail for 40 days for negligence and violation of medical ethics.
+The pig heart transplanted by Barua in his patient Purna Saikia worked for seven days, after which due to implications of infections, and the transplant was rejected by the recipient's body.
+Barua was sent to jail for 40 days in 1997 for negligence and violation of medical ethics.
 His clinic and research center was burnt down by an angry mob.
 He was also called a mad man and ostracised from the local community.
 But undeterred he continued his experiments, and claimed that successful transplantation of a pig heart in a human body was feasible.
 He later claimed damages from the Government for his humiliation and unjust treatment.
 He also claimed to have found a cure for HIV/AIDS.